For Nutanix Inc. [NTNX], Goldman sees a drop to $15. What next?

-Nutanix Inc. [NASDAQ: NTNX] gained 0.74% on the last trading session, reaching $17.77 price per share at the time.
-Nutanix Inc. represents 218.43 million in outstanding shares, while the company has a total market value of $3.88 billion with the latest information.
-NTNX stock price has been found in the range of $17.46 to $18.485.
+Nutanix Inc. [NASDAQ: NTNX] plunged by -$0.14 during the normal trading session on Monday and reaching a high of $22.65 during the day while it closed the day at $22.06.
+Nutanix Inc. stock has also gained 25.03% of its value over the past 7 days.
+However, NTNX stock has declined by -37.13% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -19.57% and lost -29.45% year-on date.

-If compared to the average trading volume of 4.04M shares, NTNX reached a trading volume of 2712462 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for NTNX stock reached $4.19 billion, with 189.92 million shares outstanding and 176.97 million shares in the current float.
+Compared to the average trading volume of 4.19M shares, NTNX reached a trading volume of 2906616 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Nutanix Inc. [NTNX]:
+Here’s what leading stock market gurus have to say about Nutanix Inc. [NTNX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NTNX shares is $29.47 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NTNX stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.